farcasterxyz/contracts/docs/docs.md

 # Farcaster Contracts

 Users create accounts by registering with on-chain contracts.
 Farcaster contracts help set up identity key pairs, signing key pairs, usernames and with acquiring storage on off-chain systems.
-Contracts are deployed across multiple chains and off-chain services track the state of the these contracts by watching for events.
+Contracts are deployed across multiple chains and off-chain services track the state of these contracts by watching for events.

 This documentation is focused on the contracts but also clarifies assumptions made by off-chain services.
 For a full overview of the Farcaster protocol, please [read the docs](https://docs.farcaster.xyz/) or watch the [overview videos](https://www.youtube.com/playlist?list=PL0eq1PLf6eUdm35v_840EGLXkVJDhxhcF).